Calisthenics

-Calisthenics (American English) or callisthenics (British English) (/ˌkælɪsˈθɛnɪks/) is a form of strength training that utilizes an individual's body weight as resistance to perform multi-joint, compound movements with little or no equipment.
+Calisthenics (American English) or callisthenics (British English) (/ˌkælɪsˈθɛnɪks/, also known as bodyweight exercises) is a form of strength training that utilizes an individual's body weight as resistance to perform multi-joint, compound movements with little or no equipment.
+Calisthenics are popular for their convenience, as they require little to no equipment and can be performed anywhere.

-Calisthenics solely rely on bodyweight for resistance, which naturally adapts to an individual's unique physical attributes like limb length and muscle-tendon insertion points.
-This allows calisthenic exercises to be more personalized and accessible for various body structures and age ranges.
-Calisthenics is distinct for its reliance on closed-chain movements.
-These exercises engage multiple joints simultaneously as the resistance moves relative to an anchored body part, promoting functional and efficient movement patterns.
-Calisthenics' exercises and movement patterns focuses on enhancing overall strength, stability, and coordination.
-The versatility that calisthenics introduces, minimizing equipment use, has made calisthenics a popular choice for encouraging fitness across a wide range of environments for strength training.
+Calisthenics can enhance a range of biomotor abilities including strength, power, endurance, speed, flexibility, coordination and balance.
+Such strength training has become more popular among recreational and professional athletes.
+Calisthenics use simple abilities like pushing, pulling, squatting, bending, twisting and balancing.
+Movements such as the push-up, the pull-up, and the sit-up are among the most common calisthenic exercises.

+The push-up, a widely known exercise, is arguably one of the best starting points to calisthenics.

 Origin and etymology

 The Oxford English Dictionary describes calisthenics as "gymnastic exercises to achieve fitness and grace of movement".
-The word calisthenics comes from the ancient Greek words κάλλος (kállos), which means "beauty", and σθένος (sthenos), meaning "strength".
+The word calisthenics comes from the ancient Greek words κάλος (kállos), which means "beauty", and σθένος (sthenos), meaning "strength".

 The practice was recorded as being used in ancient Greece, including by the armies of Alexander the Great and the Spartans at the Battle of Thermopylae.

 Calisthenics was also recorded to have been used in ancient China.
 Along with dietary practices, Han dynasty physicians prescribed calisthenics as one of the methods for maintaining one's health.

 Common exercises

-A squat exercise.
-After squatting down, the exerciser stands up again while moving their hands back to their sides.

 The more commonly performed calisthenic exercises include: